 As a business owner, you should have contracts with every employee and third-party vendor involved with your projects.
 Your business is unique, so you’ll want to tailor your contracts to your business rather than duplicate them from the internet, and you’ll also want a lawyer to oversee the structuring of these contracts.

 There should be certificate of insurance tracking processes in place to measure and track vendor compliance.
 With some particularly large projects, like the hotel construction we mentioned earlier, there could be up to several hundred certificates of insurance and other vendor credentials to mind and manage for that project alone.
-Project managers don't have the bandwidth to handle all of these documents, maintain compliance standards, track document expirations, and still complete their projects on time.
+Project managers don't have the bandwidth to handle all of these documents, maintain compliance standards, track document expiration dates, and still complete their projects on time.

 That's where technology comes in.